Padmashree College

 Common Mistakes to Avoid While Speaking in Public

 Even the most experienced speakers make mistakes, but there are some common mistakes that beginners tend to make.
-Avoiding these mistakes can help you deliver a more successful speech and build your confidence.
+Avoiding these mistakes can help you deliver a more successful speech and build confidence.

 3. Rushing Through the Speech: Speaking too quickly can make it difficult for your audience to follow along and absorb the information.
 Take your time and pause between points to give your audience time to process what you're saying.

 4. Lack of Preparation: Lack of preparation can make you appear unprofessional and unprepared.
-Practice your speech as much as possible before delivering it to ensure that you're confident and well-prepared.
+Practice your speech as much as possible before delivering it to ensure you're confident and well-prepared.

 5. Poor Posture: Poor posture can make you appear nervous and unconfident.
 Stand up straight, make eye contact, and use good body language to convey confidence and engage your audience.